Alasdair Gray: Writing

 Lanark has been compared with Franz Kafka and Nineteen Eighty-Four by George Orwell for its atmosphere of bureaucratic threat, and with Jorge Luis Borges and Italo Calvino for its fabulism.
 It revivified Scottish literature, inspired a new generation of Scottish writers, including Irvine Welsh, Alan Warner, A. L. Kennedy, Janice Galloway and Iain Banks, and has been called "one of the landmarks of 20th-century fiction", but it did not make Gray wealthy.
 His 2010 illustrated autobiography A Life in Pictures outlined the parts of Lanark he based on his own experiences: his mother died when he was young, he went to art school, suffered from chronic eczema and shyness, and found difficulty in relationships with women.
 His first short-story collection, Unlikely Stories, Mostly, won the Cheltenham Prize for Literature in 1983.
 It is a selection of Gray's short fiction from 1951–1983.

 Gray regarded 1982, Janine, published in 1984, as his best work.
 Partly inspired by Hugh MacDiarmid's A Drunk Man Looks at the Thistle, the stream-of-consciousness narrative depicts Jock McLeish, a middle-aged Conservative security supervisor who is dependent on alcohol, and describes how people and sectors of society are controlled against their best interests, over a background of the sadomasochistic sex fantasies that McLeish concocts to distract himself from his misery.
 Anthony Burgess, who had called Gray "the most important Scottish writer since Sir Walter Scott" on the strength of Lanark, found 1982, Janine "juvenile".

 The Fall of Kelvin Walker (1985) and McGrotty and Ludmilla (1990) were based on television scripts Gray had written in the 1960s and 1970s, and describe the adventures of Scottish protagonists in London.
 Something Leather (1990) explores female sexuality; Gray regretted giving it its provocative title.
 He called it his weakest book, and he excised the sexual fantasy material and retitled it Glaswegians when he included it in his compendium Every Short Story 1951-2012.

 Poor Things (1992) discusses Scottish colonial history via a Frankenstein-like drama set in 19th-century Glasgow.
-Godwin 'God' Baxter is a scientist who implants Bella Baxter with the brain of her own unborn child.
+Godwin 'God' Baxter is a scientist who implants a suicide victim with the brain of her own unborn child.
 It was Gray's most commercially successful work and he enjoyed writing it.
 The London Review of Books considered it his funniest novel, and a welcome return to form.
 It won a Whitbread Novel Award and a Guardian Fiction Prize.
+It was later adapted into a film starring Emma Stone, directed by Yorgos Lanthimos; the novel was adapted for the screen by Tony McNamara.